juvu/DayTrade-SwingTrade/TradingTickers.md

 * Resistance with no volume at those days does not matter as much
 * Need to test breakout level at least 2 times
 * Daily chart
-	* BIG Volume compared to the past
+	* BIG volume compared to the past
+	* High volatility
 	* Similar to OTC breakouts
 		* Major resistance level held for more than 2 days
 		* No major overhead resistance
-	* Hi volatility
 * Intraday
 	* Intraday high that matches daily breakout will give more strength
 	* Can use consolidation level as risk if buying at the EOD